glensc/eventum-oldwiki/Eventum:Using_the_IRC_bot.md

----
-title: Eventum:Using the IRC bot
-permalink: /Eventum:Using_the_IRC_bot/
----

 With Eventum you can have an IRCbot if your development team has an IRC channel.
 The bot's features include, but are not limited to...

 -   Authenticating users
 -   Clocking in and out